JamieDawson/bixby_oauth_example/README.md

 <img width="853" alt="6" src="https://user-images.githubusercontent.com/16840579/56540878-d8121a00-651e-11e9-9ba6-e4f41ff48905.png">

-From there, we will need to add our link inside the Redirect URIs option.
+From there, we will need to add our link inside the <b>Redirect URIs</b> option.
 The format for what we have to type inside that option will look like this:

 `https://<your-capsule-id>.oauth.aibixby.com/auth/external/cb`

-Remember how my project is called test_out_spotify.example (see Step 4)?
+Remember how my project is called <b>test_out_spotify.example</b> (see Step 4)?
 Where the "." is between test_out_spotify and example, replace it with a "-". replace <your-capsule-id> inside the above example with your project name.
 The URI should look something like this:

 `https://test_out_spotify-example.oauth.aibixby.com/auth/external/cb`